Masongyi/c-sharp-programming/README.md

 # c-sharp-programming
-First C# program (.NET  Framework )as a Console Application with two classes
+## First C# program
+  .NET  Framework, as a Console Application with two classes